-In 2016, Android Nougat was released and most of the Android users got so excited with its new features.
+In 2016, Android Nougat was released and most of the Android users got very excited with its new features.
 This year, Android Oreo will be released.
-Actually, Google Pixel and Nexus users may now experience it.
+Actually, Google Pixel and Nexus users already have the chance to experience it.
 However, there is no exact date when the OS will be available for a third-party handset.
 Surely, you as an Android user will also be interested in what’s new in Android O. You might be wondering how good it will be and how reliable it is compared to the previous version or even compared to its competitor – iOS.
 The guide below will help you learn the new features that you will be experiencing with the new update of the Android OS.

 New Features of the Android Oreo